Anastasia-Labs/aiken-design-patterns/README.md

 A proposal moves through the following lifecycle:

-1. The proposer registers an approval signal, the script that will enforce the final action, and an automatically derived coupling deadline.
+1. The proposer registers an approval signal, a stable subject withdrawal script, the proposal-specific withdrawal script that will enforce the final action, and an automatically derived coupling deadline.
 2. The proposal is linked to the matching Cardano governance action when that action is submitted.
 3. After the governance action is enacted, the updated ledger settings provide evidence that the proposal passed.
-Recording passage removes the proposal from the active registry and creates an out-of-list `PassedProposal`.
+Recording passage removes the proposal from the active registry and creates an out-of-list `PassedProposal` output carrying an authorization token named `"PASS" || subject_script_hash`.
-4. Later, finalization burns the `PassedProposal`, returns its ADA to the proposer, and requires the declared script to enforce the protocol-specific change, such as updating parameters or releasing treasury funds.
+4. Later, finalization burns that token, returns the output's ADA to the proposer, and requires both the stable subject withdrawal encoded after `PASS` and the dynamic `required_script_for_final_burn` withdrawal.
+Subject spending endpoints delegate authorization to their recognized stable withdrawal script.
+Minting and burning under other policies remain unrestricted.
 5. If the applicable coupling or passage deadline expires, the proposer can remove the proposal instead.

+The PASS token commits to the stable withdrawal script used by the subject contract for governance authorization.
+This is separate from `required_script_for_final_burn`, which is selected per proposal and enforces that proposal's final action.

 The proposal registry allows only one active proposal for each selected Plutus operation.
 An `Initialized` proposal's `must_couple_by` is exactly one hour